 Johnson Service Corps maintains houses in Durham and in Chapel Hill/Carrboro, two corners of the Research Triangle.
 The state’s capital, Raleigh, is very close as well and the third point of the triangle.
 The region is regularly rated as one of the best places to live in the United States based on cost of living, a growing job market, and people’s desire to live here.
 With rich college rivalries, thriving entrepreneurship, and a vibrant arts scene the Triangle has something to offer everyone.

 If you’re interested in sports the area has a rich history in college athletics.
-Home to one of the best rivalries in all of sports (UNC – Duke) the shade of blue that you wear around here matters, especially during basketball season.
+Home to one of the best rivalries in all of sports (UNC – Duke), the shade of blue that you wear around here matters; especially during basketball season.
 Durham is also home to one of the most storied minor league baseball teams in the county, the Bulls.
-Featured in the classic sports movie Bull Durham and playing in a newly renovated downtown stadium (within walking distance of one of our houses) a Bulls game is a lot of fun at an affordable price.
+Featured in the classic sports movie Bull Durham and playing in a newly renovated downtown stadium (within walking distance of our Durham house) a Bulls game is a lot of fun at an affordable price.
 Not far down the road in Raleigh are the Carolina Hurricanes, winners of the 2006 Stanley Cup.

 There is a reason that so many of our alum decide to continue to call this area home after their time with JSC.
 No matter what your interests are or what you enjoy doing for fun, Durham, Chapel Hill, and the Triangle region has something to offer you.